nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `undone 1`<br>
-   Mark the task with index 1 in the Task Manager as done
+   Mark the task with index 1 in FunTaskTic as done
 * `revert 3`<br>
-   Mark the task with index 3 in the Task Manager as done
+   Mark the task with index 3 in FunTaskTic as done

 ## 3. FAQ